Getting the Highest VA Rating for a Back Disability

 VA ratings come from VA’s regulations which are published in the Code of Federal Regulations (CFR).
 Different medical conditions have different “diagnostic codes”.

 For disabilities of the spine, VA uses diagnostic codes between 5235 and 5243.
 These diagnostic codes fall within “the spine” section of VA’s diagnostic codes.
-Among other things, they cover diagnoses for:

 - Vertebral fracture and dislocation